Shamanthking/car/README.md

 This project is open source and available under the [MIT License](LICENSE).

+---

-Thank you for using the Car Price Prediction & Analysis Dashboard!
-Happy predicting!
+Thank you for using the **Car Price Prediction & Analysis Dashboard**!
+Happy predicting! 🚗